 July 2016 Happenings

 Meanwhile, Jennifer’s writing ramped up in July when the Tyler Morning Telegraph invited her to pen a weekly column for their new Family+Life section, which she’s gladly done, in addition to her blogging and book writing.

-Bonnie came to stay with us for a few days while David was doing officer basic training with the Army.
+Bonnie came to stay with us for a few days in July while David was doing officer basic training with the Army.
 The lease on their San Antonio apartment had recently expired, so they were technically homeless until they found a house in Tennessee, just across the border from Fort Campbell, where David will spend the next twelve months doing a residency in advanced general dentistry.

 Ben and Joseph flew to New York City and spent several days exploring Manhattan on bicycles.
 Talk about some great brother bonding time!